Senator Grassley nominates Iowa students for appointments to the following U.S. service academies:

 Des Moines, Iowa 50309

-The deadline for Iowa students to complete and submit their application for Senator Grassley’s nomination is October 1, 2014.
-Files not submitted by the deadline will not be considered.
-Nominations will be made by February 2015.
+The deadline for Iowa students to complete and submit their application for Senator Grassley’s nomination is October 16, 2020.
+Applications submitted after the deadline will not be considered.
+Nominations will be made by Dec.
+31, 2020.

 For more information, please call Senator Grassley's Des Moines office at (515) 288-1145.